anorak6435/simpedit/README.md

 ## memory manipulation (store8) *for know we let the default store operation be 8 bits*
 mem\[address\] = expression;
-set a memory value at address to value value mem is the name given in the memory definition address is an expression that results into an integer expression results into the integer value to be stored at that memory location
+set a memory value at address to expression value mem is the command keyword address is an expression that results into an integer expression results into the integer value to be stored at that memory location